 So what does climbing volcanoes have to do with running a company?
 “There are more parallels between the board room and the mountain than you can imagine,” says Davidson.
 Whether on the trail or behind the desk, “It all starts with taking a leadership position, instilling confidence in the rest of the team, and having people understand that you’re dedicated to completing an objective.”

 Both trekking to the summit and back in the office, Davidson is constantly assessing his team.
-“Sometimes, you have to have a tough conversation.
-But it’s critical because the safety and abilities of the entire team can rely on one person.”
-Once roped in together, climbers share each others' fates: They'll either summit or head back to camp in disappointment, depending on how they function as a group and how each member handles the climb.
+“It’s critical because the safety and abilities of the entire team can rely on one person,” he says.
+Once roped in together, climbers share each other’s fates: They’ll either summit or head back to camp without having done so, depending on how they function as a group and how each member handles the climb.
 In this sense, mountain climbing is “both the ultimate team sport and the ultimate individual sport.”
 It’s also a great metaphor for a company’s success.